Kiel–Lübeck railway: Current operations

 Today the line is worked by Regional-Express trains running every hour.

 The Class 648 multiple units used since 2009 are sometimes supplemented by locomotive-hauled trains in peak periods for reasons of capacity.
 These trains are usually headed by DB Class 218s and comprise five to seven modernized Silberlings and double-decker coaches.
 The average journey time between the two cities is 69 minutes.

 In addition, since June 2010 Regionalbahn services using multiple units have also worked the entire route, so that there is approximately a half-hourly service.
 Since December 2009, new vehicles of type LINT 41 have been used.

 There are no longer any regular goods trains.

 Future

 The 81 km long railway has (as of 2022) a travel time of 71 minutes, average 63 km/h.
-As it goes between two cites of above 200.000 inhabitants each, there is large potential.
+As it goes between two cities of above 200.000 inhabitants each, there is large potential.
 There is a plan to shorten the time to below one hour.
 In 2024 the Kiel–Preetz section will be partly rerouted and upgraded to 140 km/h.

-Connexions
+Connections

 The former through trains from Flensburg via Kiel to Lübeck – sometimes even as far as Lüneburg–Uelzen–Brunswick – are today separated operationally in Kiel, resulting in the following services (as at 2010):